Pathogenesis of bacterial infection, Classification of Pathogens and Bacterial virulence factors

 Adherence factors

-Certain bacteria have specialized structures e.g.pili, that help their adherence to the host cell mucous membranes thus allow them to start the disease process, If they did not adhere they will be swept away e.g. E. coli have pili to mediate the attachment to urinary tract epithelium, The lipoteichoic acid cause adherence of the streptococci to buccal epithelial cells.
+Certain bacteria have specialized structures e.g.pili, that help their adherence to the host cell mucous membranes thus allow them to start the disease process, If they do not adhere, they will be swept away e.g. E. coli has pili to mediate the attachment to urinary tract epithelium, The lipoteichoic acid cause adherence of the streptococci to buccal epithelial cells.

 Invasion